-Relational databases consist of a set of base and derived relations, the latter--query results, views and snapshots--derived from the former by relational algebra operations.
+Relational databases consist of a set of base and derived relations, the latter--query results, views and snapshots--derived from the former by applying relational algebra operations.
 Because SQL stored tables are called base tables, they induce the mistaken notion that base means stored, but while their data can and often will be stored (not necessarily as tables), base relations does not mean stored relations!
-Rather, they represent the base facts--axioms--about the real world entities of interest (i.e., serve as the base of the database).
-Derived relations represent facts that are logical implications of the axioms--theorems--and are also about the entities represented by base relations--no new entities are created in deriving relations from the base relations.
+Rather, they represent the base facts--axioms--about the real world objects of interest (i.e., serve as the base of the database).
+Derived relations represent facts that are logical implications of the axioms--theorems--and are also about the objects represented by base relations--no new objects are added in deriving relations from the base relations.

 Relations are derived from base relations either directly, or via other derived relations and inherit the integrity constraints on the relations from which they were derived, supplemented by any constraints added by the relational operations applied to produce them (e.g., restrictions, projections, joins and so on).
-Thus, at every relation derivation a true RDBMS--which SQL DBMSs are not--records the derived RP (constraints) in the database catalog--another way of saying that it supports constraint inheritance--and thus always knows how the derived constraints on each each derived relation relate back to the base constraints.
+Thus, at every relation derivation a true RDBMS--which SQL DBMSs are not--records the derived RP (constraints) in the database catalog--another way of saying that it supports constraint inheritance--and thus always knows how the derived constraints on each each derived relation relate back to the constraints of the base relations.

-Some derived relations (e.g., views) are given names, but they are just a shorthand for their RPs (constraints).
+Some derived relations (e.g., views, snapshots) are given names, which are just a shorthand for their RPs (constraints).
 Others (e.g., query results) don't have names.
 Note very carefully that in a truly relational system application developers and end-users should not need to know if they interact with base and when with derived relations.
 In fact, in a truly relational environment the database should be accessible to applications only via views, to take advantage of logical independence--insulation from logical reorganizations of the database.

 Three Formal Design Principles

 - Principle of Representational Minimality (PORM): There are no superfluous base relations;

 - Principle of Expressive Completeness (POEC): All meaningful relations are derivable from the base relations.